electrode-io/electrode-native/docs/overview/what-is-a-miniapp.md

 Some of the commands from the React Native CLI have been replaced with a few Electrode Native CLI commands.

 For example, instead of running the `react-native run-ios` command to launch your React Native MiniApp inside an iOS simulator or real device, you will use the `ern run-ios` command.
 Instead of using the `react-native start` command, you'll use the `ern start` command.
 Most of these commands will actually invoke the associated React Native commands, but the Electrode Native CLI commands perform additional platform-specific logic.
-Also you won't have to use the React Native `link` command due to the fact that supported native dependencies will be automatically linked.
+Also you won't have to use the React Native `react-native link` command due to the fact that supported native dependencies will be automatically linked.

 ### As a mobile developer what does a MiniApp mean to me?